PritamKumar24/SOEN6611_TeamS/README.md

 - CodeChurn.txt file contains the code churn data which was retrieved by running CLOC tool.
 - SizeOfRelease.txt file contains the size of release using CLOC tool.
 - Graphs.doc file contains the graphs we plotted for the spearman coefficient for each of the project.
+- Jacoco_pitest_common_classes.xls contains the classes which were retrieved after removing the classes skipped by jacoco.
+So it contains the data such as Statement Coverage, branch Coverage and Mutation Score for that particular classes.
+This file was used to generate the Spearman value and graphs plotting correlation.

 Projects folder also contains the spearman coefficient and p-values calculated for all the projects.
 Similar structure is followed by commons-configuration and commons-io folders.